scapuzzi/knime/README.md

 ```
 python knime_python_example.py
 ```
 This `knime_python_example.py` file won't work out of the box.
+It's just a template.

 You will need to edit and set `-workflowFile='/path/to/file.knwf'` to wherever your workflow of interest is location and you will have to approriately edit your variables in `-workflow.variable` with as many variables as your workflow has defined. if they are defaulted, you don't need this command. remember `-workflow.variable` syntax is `name,value,type`.
 The `knime_python_example.py` shows `int` and `String` example variables.

 Some additional notes: